Lendio Review: Business Loan Marketplace

 What Is Lendio?

-Services Offered
+Services Offered By Lendio

 Lendio is a business loan marketplace.
 Provide information about yourself and your business, and Lendio will help you find lenders for which you’re eligible.
-This includes a broad swath of financial products.

-Loan options available through Lendio include the following:
+Loan options available through Lendio include:

 - Lines Of Credit: Rather than giving you a lump sum, the lender establishes a credit limit that you can borrow against.
-You can draw on your line of credit repeatedly so long as the total drawn amount doesn’t exceed your credit limit.
+You can draw on your line of credit repeatedly as long as the total drawn amount doesn’t exceed your credit limit.

 Borrower Qualifications